danielbodnar/awesome-stars/README.md

 - [turbot/steampipe](https://github.com/turbot/steampipe) - Use SQL to instantly query your cloud services (AWS, Azure, GCP and more).
 Open source CLI.
 No DB required.
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
 Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Stream processing redefined 🌊: your scalable, reliable, and PostgreSQL-compatible streaming database in the cloud. ☁️
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The streaming database: redefining stream processing 🌊.
+PostgreSQL-compatible, highly performant, scalable, elastic, and reliable ☁️.
 - [prest/prest](https://github.com/prest/prest) - PostgreSQL ➕ REST, low-code, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new
 - [readysettech/readyset](https://github.com/readysettech/readyset) - ReadySet is a lightweight SQL cache that enhances the performance and scalability of your DB without any code changes.
 - [graphile/starter](https://github.com/graphile/starter) - Opinionated SaaS quick-start with pre-built user account and organization system for full-stack application development in React, Node.js, GraphQL and PostgreSQL.
 Powered by PostGraphile, TypeScript,